wjwoodley/mute/docs/Tutorial.md

        71.05263158, 75.78947368, 80.52631579, 85.26315789, 90.        ])
 ```

 All calculations of surface flux matrices, survival probability tensors, and undeground flux matrices and tensors are done using these default values.
-For calculations after these basic steps, like those for underground intensities, interpolations are done to the values in ``constants.slant_depths`` and ``constants.angles`` (which have default values ``mtc._SLANT_DEPTHS`` and ``mtc._ANGLES`` respectively).
+For calculations after these basic steps, like those for underground intensities, interpolations are done to the values in ``mtc.slant_depths`` and ``mtc.angles`` (which have default values ``mtc._SLANT_DEPTHS`` and ``mtc._ANGLES`` respectively).

 ### Flat Overburdens